SVLG2008 Approaches to Wicked Problems

 - Permission/approval is required to enrol.

-Students must have completed at least 48 points.
+Students must have completed at least 48 points and have Good Standing status.

 Approved quota: 30—allocation is based on academic merit and the overall interdisciplinary mix.